 Press Kit — Media Resources for Arkansas Pension Investigation

-Media resources for journalists covering Arkansas pension investments in Israel Bonds.
+Media resources for journalists covering Arkansas pension investments in non-tradable foreign sovereign debt.

 Campaign summary

-Arkansans for Retirement Transparency (ART) is a grassroots Arkansas campaign investigating Israel Bonds investments by state pension funds.
-Through FOIA requests to four state agencies, the campaign has obtained and analyzed more than 1,200 public records revealing up to $100 million in authorized pension fund exposure and $55 million in State Treasury holdings — approximately $155 million in total authorized Arkansas exposure to Israel Bonds — despite internal recommendations against new purchases, without independent credit analysis, and through a process that bypassed normal investment channels.
+Arkansans for Pension Integrity (API) is a grassroots Arkansas campaign investigating investments in non-tradable foreign sovereign debt by state pension funds.
+Through FOIA requests to Arkansas state agencies, the campaign has obtained and analyzed more than 1,200 public records revealing up to $100 million in authorized pension fund exposure to these bonds — without independent credit analysis, and through a process that bypassed normal investment channels.
+The State Treasury, a separately governed state office, holds an additional $55 million in the same instruments under different statutory authority; the campaign’s legislative ask is scoped to pension boards.

 Key statistics